 Back in the US, Douglass had a long and distinguished career as a writer, speaker, civil rights campaigner, presidential adviser and diplomat.
 He was also the first-ever African-American to visit the White House (at the request of Abraham Lincoln).
 He died in Washington DC on 20th February 1895 and is buried in Mount Hope Cemetery, Rochester, New York, the city which had been his home for 25 years.

-Over the coming months, the Embassy of Ireland in the US will partner with organisations across Ireland and the United States to mark the 175th anniversary of Douglass’s visit and to reflect on his enduring legacy.
-Amongst the events already confirmed are:
+In 2020, the Embassy of Ireland in the US partnered with organisations across Ireland and the United States to mark the 175th anniversary of Douglass’s visit and to reflect on his enduring legacy.

 - A virtual tour of Dublin in Douglass’s footsteps with Professor Christine Kinealy & actor Eoin Grey, part of Ireland’s #CultureNight